sonofeft/PyHatch/docs/project_checklist.rst

 .. note::

-    Twine_ is now the preferred way to register and upload projects.
+    Twine_ is now the preferred way to register and upload projects for python version < 2.7.13

 #.
 If twine_ is available (it's more secure than setup.py upload) and your ``.pypirc`` file is properly located and formatted, then try to upload package to PyPI_ using::